kaplan81/github-search/README.md

 * [The Angular MonoRepo (I): configurations](https://medium.com/@gesteira2046/the-angular-monorepo-i-configurations-2a2884da66ac)
 * [The Angular MonoRepo (II): folders](https://medium.com/@gesteira2046/the-angular-monorepo-ii-folders-f902a44309ea)

+By following this architecture we make our project much more scalable and at the same time makes much easier so sync all the packages.
+Now you only want an app to perform searches on users, but what if in the future you need other applications that are extremely similar but do other types of searches?..

+Exactly...

 ## Up and running
 Please make sure that you have NodeJS LTS installed in your machine.